Thanks for Submitting…..Harriett Taken from http://zenhabits.net/the-cheapskate-guide-50-

 Look for cheaper accommodations, or stay with a friend or relative.
 Just a note: I do plan to travel, but not until I

-36. Cut the cell phone.
+finally eliminate all of my debt. - Cut the cell phone.
 This will not be a popular suggestion either.
 If you don’t like it, move on to the next one.
 It’s

 not for everybody.
 But think about this: 20 years ago, most people didn’t have cell phones.
 And miraculously, they